-The Secretary's role
+Secretary's role

-This information sheet gives a quick overview of the main roles of officers, and a more detailed explanation of the role of the secretary.
+A quick overview of the main roles of officers, and a more detailed explanation of the role of the secretary.

 The Chair is responsible for the smooth and fair running of the organisation.
 Their main job is to chair the meetings of the organisation.